Fantasy Premier League tips for a successful season

 FPL launched in 2002-03, attracting fewer than 100,000 players in its first year, and is now entering its 21st campaign.

-Last season, PA tracked the fortunes of 1,000 FPL managers with multiple top-10,000 finishes to their name.
+Last season, the fortunes of 1,000 FPL managers were tracked with multiple top-10,000 finishes to their name.

 Here, we use the results from this and data from the official FPL website to provide some tips for enjoying a successful campaign.